 Before planting and when the tree is young, weed the site regularly as much as possible, especially the grasses growing near it, to avoid the competition for moisture, nutrients, and light.

 The crowns grow naturally well-branched and do not need regular cutting.
 However, it can be pruned to control the shape and size and for the better penetration of sunlight across the branches.

 In general, the healthy black sapote tree remains pest free.
 Although, in rare cases, it can be infected by scales; by cochineals in winter or with spider mites in the summer.
 Diseases are also uncommon but can occur in cold places or due to overwatering.

 Most of the varieties are self-fertile but those varieties that are not bisexual require cross-pollination.

 Harvesting Black Sapote and Uses

 A tree grown from seeds may take 5 to 6 years to flower.
-Harvest time for black sapote fruits varies through December to February and June to August.
+Harvest time for black sapote fruits varies from December to February and June to August.

 Black sapote fruits are usually harvested unripe at the time when they are fully grown (2 – 6 inches in diameter) and their skin color changes from shiny green to dull green.

-To know about black sapote fruits uses and harvesting, read this article.
+To know about black sapote fruit uses and harvesting, read this article.